Sovendus-GmbH/Sovendus-GTM-v2/README.md

   find it at the very beginning of the document in the grey box.
 - **trafficMediumNumber**: The Traffic Medium Number is used to assign your integration in our system (for example, if you have multiple integrations within one shop).
-You can find it at the very beginning of the document in the grey box
+You can find it at the very beginning of the document in the grey box.
 - **sessionID**: The customer's session ID is used to detect accidental duplicate requests.
 Please hash the session ID for security purposes before using it.
 - **Timestamp**: The timestamp is used to cause requests to our system to expire after a certain